 - No risk assessment

-If you are at all nervous about making a claim for road traffic accident claims, whiplash etc. that happen at work, then do not be concerned about the safety of your job.
+If you are at all nervous about claiming for an accident that happened at work, then do not be concerned about the safety of your job.
 There is legislation to protect you from being treated differently because of your claim – and you should also be aware that your employer should have insurance to cover the costs of your case.

-- Make sure everyone is ok and get medical attention – if required, you should phone and ambulance for immediate treatment or get an appointment at a walk in/GPs office if you feel it can wait.
+- Ensure everyone is okay and get medical attention – if required, you should phone an ambulance for immediate treatment or get an appointment at a walk-in/GPs office if you feel it can wait.

-- Get in touch with the police – while this does not always apply, of there has been a fatality, serious injury, a crime has been committed or poses a risk to other road users, then you need to call police at the earliest opportunity.
+- Get in touch with the police – while this does not always apply, there has been a fatality, serious injury, a crime has been committed or poses a risk to other road users.
+You need to call the police at the earliest opportunity.

 - Make a note of the events – Writing things down early saves your memory from getting jumbled.

-- Take details of bystanders – If someone has witnessed the RTA it is a good idea to take note of their details in case they are needed later on.
+- Take details of bystanders – If someone has witnessed the RTA, it is a good idea to note their details in case they are needed later on.

-If you are at fault in an RTA, you more than likely will be unable to make a claim.
-However, if it is not clear who is responsible, or there is fault by more than one person, yourself included, it may be worth calling us to see whether you are likely to be able to pursue a claim.
-If you were partly to blame, then any average compensation payout for road traffic accident claim you make will likely be lower than if you were not at fault.
+If you are at fault in an RTA, you more than likely will be unable to make road traffic accident compensation claims.
+However, if it is not clear who is responsible, or there is a fault by more than one person, yourself included, it may be worth calling us to see whether you are likely to pursue a split liability claim.
+If you were partly to blame, any compensation payout for a vehicle accident claim you make would likely be lower than if you were not at fault.

 If a child has been injured in an RTA, then it can be very worrying.
-Children seem so tiny and weak compared to adults and their condition can deteriorate quickly so the sooner you get them medical attention, the better.
-When it comes to road traffic accidents, children claims can be made by a parent or legal guardian within three years of the accident.
-However, if the parent or guardian decides not to launch a claim, then the child may be able to do so when they turn 18.
-The child then has three years from the date they turn 18 to claim for RTA child accident compensation.
+Children seem so tiny and weak compared to adults, and their condition can deteriorate quickly, so the sooner you get them medical attention, the better.
+When it comes to road traffic accidents, child accident claims can be made by a parent or legal guardian within three years of the accident.
+However, if the parent or guardian decides not to launch a claim, the child may be able to do so when they turn 18.
+The child then has three years from the date they turn 18 to claim RTA child accident compensation.